 For companies curious about Clojure, one of the first questions we are asked is "Will we be able to hire?".
 This is one of the reasons we started writing our case-studies: we wanted to have a credible, well-researched answer on hand.

-Firstly, it's our view that there are substantially more developers out there wanting to work with Clojure than there are Clojure developer roles available.
+In our experience, there are substantially more developers out there wanting to work with Clojure than there are Clojure developer roles available.

-At the various conferences we've attended - EuroClojure in particular - there is a common story amongst the delegates; developers who aren't using Clojure but who want to.
-This ranges from freelance developers looking for remote work, to developers who enjoy working at their current company, but who are craving an innovative technological shift.
+At the various conferences we've attended - EuroClojure in particular - there is a common story amongst the delegates; developers who aren't using Clojure within their place of employment yet, but who are keen to embrace the technology.
+These developers range from freelancers looking for remote work, to developers who enjoy working at their current company, but who are craving an innovative technological shift.

-From our own experience, and judging by the experience of other companies, there are candidates out there, and so long as companies advertise via the correct channels, they can readily be found.
-Put bluntly, if a company is having an issue hiring Clojure developers, it is probably not because of Clojure itself.
+We find that when companies advertise via the correct channels, Clojure developers can readily be found.
+Put bluntly, if a company is having an issue hiring Clojure developers, it may not be because of Clojure itself.

 Employers are the first to recognise that there is no silver bullet when it comes to hiring, but that even so, Clojure is seen as a win by the majority of them.

 For example, a quote from Funding Circle sums it up: "Finding good developers is always hard but at least with Clojure it's a draw in its own right.
 People often learn it in their own time and they really want to do it."